-In the above, the constant term (1 + 2h)|E| is not necessarily needed to characterize the stationary distribution, but we add due to notational convenience in our proofs.
-We note that -H is often referred to as a potential function of the n-person game described in Section 2.1 and H is called the energy function in literature.
+In the above, the constant term (1+2h)|E| is not necessarily needed to characterize the stationary distribution, but we add due to notational convenience in our proofs.
+We note that -H is often referred to as a potential function of the nperson game described in Section III-A and H is called the energy function in literature.
+Note that from the assumptions on the payoff matrix P, h is strictly positive.
+Thus H has the global minimum at all +1 state and the stationary distribution concentrates on all +1 state.

-2.3 Problem Formulation
+C. Problem Formulation